 If you are familiar with DevOps, you likely have a good idea of what DevSecOps might entail.

-The reason this has been gaining traction throughout organizations is that it aims to reduce the risk of releasing vulnerable products by enhancing collaboration, implementing automation, and outlining clear processes from the beginning of the development process.
+The reason DevSecOps has been gaining traction throughout organizations is that it aims to reduce the risk of releasing vulnerable products by enhancing collaboration, implementing automation, and outlining clear processes from the beginning of the development process.

 The change didn’t just happen suddenly.
 Organizations and management teams have been steadily becoming more aware that while DevOps has been great for improving efficiency and delivery speeds for new releases, security has been holding position at the end.